Dheeraj101097/DSSAT_Pythia/README.md

 1. Open the command prompt at `C:\pythia\Simulation_Data_India\India` by typing `cmd` in the folder address bar.

-2. Run the following commands to simulate maize and rice:
+2. Run the following commands to simulate soybean:

    ```bash
    pythia --all C:/pythia/Simulation_Data_India/India/IN_SYB.json